 A DWI offense can seriously impact your social, educational, and especially if you are a commercial motor vehicle driver, occupational opportunities.
-Law Office of Price & Wiggins, P.C. will fight to protect your future using skills backed by decades of combined experience in defending alleged criminal offenders like you in Georgetown and the surrounding areas.
+Law Office of Michael J. Price, P.C. will fight to protect your future using skills backed by decades of combined experience in defending alleged criminal offenders like you in Georgetown and the surrounding areas.

-If you have been charged with commercial DWI in Central Texas, contact the experienced attorneys at Law Office of Price & Wiggins, P.C.
+If you have been charged with commercial DWI in Central Texas, contact the experienced attorneys at Law Office of Michael J. Price, P.C.
 Your first consultation is free, so call (512) 354-1880 to find out what we can do for your commercial DWI case today.

 Texas Commercial Vehicles and DWI